 At Air Temperature Control, the experts will help you identify an option that matches your needs and helps you qualify for this tax credit.
 While ENERGY STAR products designate high efficiency, you will want to clarify that the furnace you select has an Annual Fuel Utilization Efficiency (AFUE) greater than 95, in order to qualify for the tax credit.
 AFUE represents the percent of heat produced for every dollar of fuel consumed.

-Qualifying for the tax credit won’t be the only savings you’ll receive when you purchase a new high-efficiency furnace.
-Many of the most efficient models can save you hundreds of dollars on your energy bills all year long.
-And your family will also have greater confidence in your HVAC system to maintain your indoor space at just the right comfort level.
+Taking advantage of this opportunity won’t be the only savings you’ll observe when you buy a new high-efficiency furnace.
+Many of the most efficient solutions can save you hundreds of dollars on your energy bills all year long.
+And your family will also have more confidence in your HVAC system to keep your house at just the right temperature.

 If you come across questions about your eligibility for a tax credit, or if there are other local savings you might be eligible for by getting a new high-efficiency furnace, give our professionals at Air Temperature Control a call at 478-202-3170.
 You can also visit ENERGY STAR or contact your local utility establishment if you have questions about other eligible home products.